Published by MBA Skool Team, Last Updated: September 22, 2021

-Geodemographics is the study of the population and its characteristics, divided according to regions on a geographical basis.
-This involves application of clustering techniques to group statistically similar neighbourhood and areas.
+Geodemographics is the study of the population and its characteristics, divided according to regions on a geographical basis and involves application of clustering techniques to group statistically similar neighborhood and areas.
 The main source of data for this study is the census.
 However, periodicity of census data being high, other sources like country court judgements, property valuation and household council tax bands data are also used.

-Geodemographic segmentation in marketing relies on the following assumptions of consumer behaviour:
+Geodemographic segmentation in marketing relies on the following assumptions of consumer behavior:

 1. People residing in the same area and in same conditions will naturally have similar requirements and similar demands than are two people located far apart.
 E.g. Snow shovels for removing snow will be sold to colder geographic areas rather than to consumers in the tropical belt.